 - Specifying if you use PHI or PII

-Departments that have a large number of computers that need to have encryption exceptions, please use the security exception request form.
+Departments that have a large number of computers needing encryption exceptions: Use the security exception request form.

-For mobile device encryption waivers, please use the generic security exception request form.
+For mobile device encryption waivers, use the generic security exception request form.